coder/wxnm/README.md

 ### `sendMessage(msg: Message): void`

 Sends a message to the native application.
+Must be a JSON serializable message.
 Does not throw if the messenger is disconnected and you attempt to call `sendMessage`, it's just a no-op.

 ### `createNodeMessenger(): NodeNativeMessenger`